Houston Welding Schools

 In the Houston, TX, area, those looking to build or improve their welding skills can find classes offered through certificate and degree programs.
 This article focuses on the training focus areas and coursework required in three colleges' programs.
 It also provides a table of school stats and info on a couple of other area institutions.

-- Houston Community College, located about two miles from the city's center, offers basic and advanced welding certificates.
+- Houston Community College, located about nine miles from the city's center, offers basic and advanced welding certificates.

-- Situated roughly 24 miles from downtown Houston, San Jacinto Community College has five certificate programs in welding as well as an associate's degree program in welding technology.
+- Situated roughly six miles from downtown Houston, San Jacinto Community College has five certificate programs in welding as well as an associate's degree program in welding technology.

 Houston Community College